reinaldolds/Aluno_Online/README.md

 This is my project backend

 # Technology
-* Here are the technologies used in this project.
+* Here are the technologies used in this project(Aqui estão as tecnologias usadas neste projeto):

    * Java version 17
    * Spring Boot